01 of 16

 15 Creative Wedding Favor Ideas Your Guests to Enjoy

 While planning your wedding, your family and friends will likely have varied opinions on just about every topic related to your celebration.
-And, whether or not to present guests with favors will definitely be part of the mix!
-Debates aside, we have a number of suggestions if you’re in the pro-favor camp:
+And, whether or not to present guests with favors will be part of the mix!
+Debates aside, here are several suggestions if you’re in the pro-favor camp:

 - Provide an experience: If you’re debating about whether or not to offer favors, perhaps providing an experience to your guests might feel more authentic to the wedding you wish to create.
 Reallocating your dollars toward things like surprise food trucks or a photo booth is fun for everyone, including you!

 - Consider food: Guests may think twice about taking trinkets home, but you will rarely find a guest who isn’t excited about any type of food.
 Desserts work wonderfully as favors, and so do more savory foods that have meaning to your family or relationship.

 - Keep travel in mind: Although it may be tempting to present guests with heavy items, like glasses, or items to enhance their cooking, like olive oil, keep those who are traveling in mind.
 Guests don’t want to increase the weight of their luggage, and they also want to be mindful of TSA regulations.
 We recommend sticking to items that can be enjoyed right away or those that are small enough to stow in a suitcase.